2022 MPBL playoffs: (1) Nueva Ecija Rice Vanguards vs. (3) San Juan Knights

 This is the first playoff meeting between the Rice Vanguards and the Knights.

 Southern Division

 (1) Zamboanga Family's Brand Sardines vs. (2) Batangas City Embassy Chill

-This is the second playoff meeting between Zamboanga and Batangas City with Zamboanga winning the first one in the 2020 Playoffs.
+This is the third playoff meeting between Zamboanga and Batangas City with Zamboanga tied in first two meetings.

-2022 MPBL Finals: (N1) Nueva Ecija Rice Vanguards vs. (S1) Zamboanga Family's Brand Sardines
+2022 MPBL finals: (N1) Nueva Ecija Rice Vanguards vs. (S1) Zamboanga Family's Brand Sardines

-The Nueva Ecija Rice Vanguards and the Zamboanga Family's Brand Sardines competed in the MPBL Finals to determine the fourth MPBL champion.
+The Nueva Ecija Rice Vanguards and the Zamboanga Family's Brand Sardines competed in the MPBL finals to determine the fourth MPBL champion.

 This was the first championship meeting between the Rice Vanguards and Zamboanga.